IceHe/lib/mac/initialize.md

 #### SSH Key

-> GitHub / GitLab / …
+> For GitHub, GitLab and etc.

 1\.
-Add SSH public SSH key for accounts ( e.g., GitHub & GitLab )
+Add SSH public SSH key for accounts

 - Advantage : No longer need to enter username & password on trusted devices ( before operations )